ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 Generally speaking, we want to avoid overfitting models by using as few predictors as possible while still achieving reasonable accuracy.
 Assigning penalties, a.k.a. *regularization* can be helpful. **Lasso** ("Least Absolute Shrinkage and Selection Operator") by [Tibshirani](http://statweb.stanford.edu/~tibs/) and [Hastie](https://web.stanford.edu/~hastie/) shrinks the coefficients of certain predictors to zero, keeping other predictors in the model as "important" by assigning a penalty term (thus performing the "selection" function of its name).
 The lasso penalty term is the sum of the model's coefficients.

 Lasso works great if our predictors behave differently from each other, but if they are correlated, it will pick one correlated predictor over another since from its perspective, they are equally likely.
 Another issue with Lasso comes up when there are more predictors than observations (the so-called *p>n problem*), where Lasso will pick at most *n* predictors and shrink the rest away.
-An alternative approach is to use a different penalty term, specifically sum of *squares* of coefficients.
+An alternative approach is to use a different penalty term, specifically the sum of *squares* of coefficients.
 This approach, called **ridge regression**, ensures that no predictor ever gets excluded from the model, effectively performing no selection.

 In a way, Lasso and ridge regression can be thought of as two extreme solutions to handling coefficients.
 The **elastic net** strikes a middleground between these extremes, including both penalty terms and solving the *p>n problem*.